 Reorder Point = Safety Stock + Lead Time QTY

-Stock Covered Time - how many days current stock will cover sales.
+How many days the current stock will cover sales.

 Stock Covered Time = Stock QTY ÷ Sales Velocity